 They are very similar, though with option 2 you wouldn't be able to play a team from the other half until the final.
 Also, the overall best eight third-placed teams might not go through, as each half would need four third-placed teams to advance.

-The draw pots would be slightly different, and would likely revert to the usual system of hosts in Pot 1 along with the top-ranked teams by FIFA ranking.
+The draw pots would likely see the usual system of hosts in Pot 1 along with the top teams by FIFA World Ranking, with Pots 2-4 the rest in order of FIFA World Ranking.

 Pot 1: Mexico, United States, Canada, Brazil, Belgium, Argentina, France, England, Spain, Netherlands, Portugal, Denmark